CodeKiet/ico-maker/README.md

 ### BaseToken.sol

-[BaseToken](https://github.com/vittominacori/ico-maker/blob/master/contracts/token/BaseToken.sol) is an ERC20 token with a lot of stuffs like Mintable, Burnable and ERC1363 Payable Token behaviours.
+[BaseToken](https://github.com/vittominacori/ico-maker/blob/master/contracts/token/BaseToken.sol) is an ERC20 token with a lot of stuffs like Capped, Mintable, Burnable and ERC1363 Payable Token behaviours.

 ```solidity
 pragma solidity ^0.4.24;